+Parenting in The Early Years (PITEY) is based on Incredible Years Manual.
 Incredible Years is an evidence based parenting program for families with children 2 to 6 years children living in the former City of York.
 The IY Program is part of a seven agency coalition – Program Without Walls (PWW), and is one of a range of programs offered that are able to address the diverse needs of families.
 PWW’s goal is to strengthen families and enhance the development and well-being of children living in difficult situations.
-The long-term goal of COPE is to promote healthy child development.
+The long-term goal of PITEY is to promote healthy child development.
 Topics addressed include child development, parent-child interactions, praising, encouraging, making transitions and the importance of play.

 “Disfruta de su niño y el niño en edad preescolar” is a 9 week-week parenting program for Spanish Speaking families from birth to 6 years.
 Based on best practices in child development and parental attachment the program aims to build strong and resilient families